 4) ISO 22316:2017: It is an international standard that offers guidance on organisational resilience.
 It provides principles and a framework for enhancing an organisation's ability to anticipate, respond to, and recover from disruptions, whether related to security, operational, or other risks.

-Difference between Business Resilience & Business Continuity
+Difference Between Business Resilience and Business Continuity

 Business Resilience and Business Continuity are related but distinct concepts.
 Business Continuity is a subset of Business Resilience.
 It focuses on ensuring the continuity of an organisation's critical functions and processes during a disruption.
 Business Resilience, on the other hand, is a broader concept.
 It entails adapting to change, recovering from disruptions, and ensuring uninterrupted delivery of products and services to stakeholders.